amekusa/karabinerge/README.md

 ## What's this
-Karabinerge provides you some functions and classes that help you to **programatically generate complex modifications** of Karabiner-Elements for your needs with **very short and readable codes**.
+Karabinerge provides you some functions and classes that help you to **programmatically generate complex modifications** of Karabiner-Elements for your needs with **very short and readable codes**.

 ## How to install